-MRG Effitas has a core focus on efficacy assessments in the anti-financial fraud space; however, we publish more traditional "Real World" detection tests as well.
+MRG Effitas has a core focus on efficacy assessments in the anti-financial fraud space, but we also publish more traditional "Real World" detection tests.
 An example of such a test is our "Time to Detect Assessment Q4 2013" (Project 37).

-This assessment measured security products' ability to protect an endpoint from a live infection, but also, where a system was compromised, it measured the time taken to detect the infection and remediate the system.
+This assessment measured the ability of security products to protect an endpoint from a live infection, and, in the event of a system being compromised, the time taken to detect the infection and remediate the system.
 The time-to-detect-and-remediate component relied on each security product being manually forced to conduct a scan every thirty minutes over a twenty-four hour period.

-For 2014, it was decided that a new approach was needed as the methodology applied in previous tests did not reflect how a security product would be used on an endpoint in the real world.
+For 2014, it was decided that a new approach was needed as the methodology applied in previous tests did not reflect how a security product would be used on an endpoint in the Real World.
 In practice, many security applications will only detect an infection during a reboot/startup or if a scheduled scan has been set by default.

-For this assessment, time-to-detect will employ a methodology based on the infected endpoint being rebooted once during a 24 hour period.
+For this assessment, time-to-detect will employ a methodology based on the infected endpoint being re-scanned once during a 24 hour period.

-The methodology employed in this test maps more closely to real world use and although it may not be a 100% accurate model of how an "average" system is used, it gives a more realistic assessment of a security product's ability to detect and remediate an infected endpoint.
+The methodology employed in this test maps more closely to Real World use, and although it may not be a 100% accurate model of how an "average" system is used, it gives a more realistic assessment of a security product's ability to detect and remediate an infected endpoint.